HOW TO LIVE CLUTTER-FREE: 7 WAYS TO GET STARTED

 Clutter-free living is about defining what’s important, simplifying the excess and making intentional decisions about what to let into your life and what to keep out.
-In this article I’m sharing my thoughts on why a clutter-free life is an intentional life and 7 examples of living intentionally with less.
+In this article I’m sharing my thoughts on how to live clutter-free and 7 ways to get started.

 Decluttering is the first step that many of us take when we look to explore our homes.
 Clearing the excess stuff that takes up space in our living environment can often give us benefits that we both see and feel.
 Less stuff to move, tidy, clear away and more physical space, greater calm and more peace.

 Decluttering our stuff often leads us onto clearing the clutter in our lives, paving the way for more time, more ease, more direction and fulfilment and less stress.